notadeejay/rbc-training/data/Week 3 Day 1/01__Advanced Selectors Reading__Reading.md

 2. Classes
 3. Ids

-CSS has a bunch of advanced selectors that we can use to get even more specific about the elements we are styling.
+CSS also has advanced selectors that we can use to get even more specific about the elements we are styling.

 #### Stacking Selectors

 We can apply the **same** styles to more than one selector.
-To this, we separate our selectors with a comma.
+To do this, we separate our selectors with a comma.

 ```css
   p, a {